-How can I describe this yummy delicacy?
+How can I describe this yummy chocolate sweet delicacy?
 It is an untroublesome yet hearty sweet that you can always make for your beloved every Valentine’s Day.
 With just a few handy ingredients and a little effort, your love will be sent in no time.

 To recreate these lovely bites, you handle coconut in the food processor for sticky crumbs.
 Plus, the combination of honey, vanilla, sea salt, and coconut oil will provide a natural sweetness to your coconut balls.

 In the meantime, stir coconut in the skillet for a fragrant and aromatic topping.
 Once prepared, dip your coconut balls in melted chocolate and end with a sprinkle of toasted coconut.